Pylons/webtest/docs/testapp.rst

 list of ``[(fieldname, filename, field_content)]``.
 File uploads use a different form submission data type to pass the structured data.

-You can use :meth:`~webtest.TestApp.put` and :meth:`~webtest.TestApp.delete` for PUT and DELETE requests.
+You can use :meth:`~webtest.app.TestApp.put` and :meth:`~webtest.app.TestApp.delete` for PUT and DELETE requests.

 Making JSON Requests